Disturbed Lands Restoration

-Restoration of disturbed park lands includes those areas actively disturbed by past park management activities or other human actions, as well as the restoration of natural conditions to areas where the natural process has been disrupted through human actions (e.g., the widespread disruption of the natural fire regime through suppression).
+Ecological restoration is the process of assisting the recovery of an ecosystem that has been degraded, damaged, or destroyed.
+Restoration of disturbed park lands is conducted in areas actively disturbed by past park management activities or other human actions, as well as the restoration of natural conditions to areas where the natural process has been disrupted through human actions (e.g., the widespread disruption of the natural fire regime through suppression).